-- For some teenagers, suggesting a sporty activity may bring back unpleasant memories from school where sport often means competition.
-Exercise isn’t all about sports; make them aware that there are plenty of other options like dance, karate, roller/ice skating or yoga available.
+For some teenagers, suggesting a sporty activity may bring back unpleasant memories from PE lessons.
+Exercise isn’t all about sports; make them aware that there are plenty of other options like dance, karate, swimming, skating or yoga available.

-- Work exercise into your teenager’s (and your own) everyday routine – take the stairs rather than the lift, walk up escalators, get off the bus one stop early and leave the car at home whenever you can.
+Work exercise into a family routine so that it becomes a whole family approach.
+Use the stairs rather than the lift, walk up escalators, get off the bus one stop early and leave the car at home whenever you can.
 Try to introduce family walks as a way of spending more time with each other and being active.

-- Balancing school and seeing mates, plus any number of other pressures, can mean that your teen feels they don’t have much time to exercise.
-Make it clear that doing a little, whenever you can, will still be beneficial and that your teen should be able to work some activities into their schedule – even if this is only taking a walk to the shops or putting on an exercise DVD for 30 minutes.
+Balancing school and seeing mates, plus any number of other pressures, can mean that your teen feels they don’t have much time to exercise.
+Make it clear that doing a little, whenever you can, will still be beneficial and that your teen should be able to work some activities into their schedule – even if this is only taking a walk to the shops or putting on an online exercise video.